SysKitTeam/docs-point/governance-and-automation/metadata/manage-custom-metadata.md

 ![Create New Metadata](../../.gitbook/assets/manage-custom-metadata-create-new-dialog.png)

  {% hint style="info" %}
-**Hint!** To connect to metadata from your environment, when creating custom metadata, click the Advanced Options action and insert the property bag key in the designated space.
+**Hint!** To connect to metadata from your environment, click the Advanced Options action and insert the property bag key in the designated space.
 {% endhint %}

 ## Change Custom Metadata